bytebase/bytebase.com/content/blog/top-open-source-mysql-migration-tools.md

 MySQL is the most popular open-source relational database management system (RDBMS) for storing and managing structured data.
 MySQL table migration is always a PITA.
 As such, several database schema migration tools for MySQL have emerged, and they provide different capabilities and experience.

-In this post, we are reviewing several open-source database schema migration tools for MySQL.
+In this post, we are reviewing several open-source database schema migration tools for MySQL:

-## Tools Reviewed

-We will compare five solutions:

 - [gh-ost](https://github.com/github/gh-ost)
 - [Skeema](https://www.skeema.io/)